Medically reviewed by Drugs.com. Last updated on Jul 19, 2021.

 Treatment focuses on managing pain and maintaining the ability to use the joint.

 An over-the-counter painkiller, such as acetaminophen (Tylenol), can help to ease stiffness and pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin and others) or naproxen (Aleve, Naprosyn and others) also may help.
 However, NSAIDs may be unsafe for people at high risk of developing ulcers, including people who have had ulcers in the past and the elderly.
 For these people, newer medications called cyclooxygenase-2 (COX-2) inhibitors, such as celecoxib (Celebrex), may be less irritating to the stomach and intestines but has similar effectiveness as older medicines.
-Stomach problems, including ulcers, are the most common side effects of these medications.
+Stomach problems, including ulcers, are the most common side effects of these medications but there are others, including an increased risk of cardiovascular problems.
 Other pain medications, such as tramadol (Ultram) or codeine-type medicines, may be prescribed if the other medicines don't work.

 In some instances, when inflammation is significant, your health care professional may remove fluid from the joint and inject the joint with a corticosteroid drug.
 However, these drugs can damage the joint if they are used too much, so your health care professional will use them only when absolutely necessary.

 Another approved treatment for osteoarthritis of the knee is hyaluronate injections.
 Hyaluronate is a natural substance in joints that provides lubrication.
 The injectable hyaluronate drugs are synthesized forms that can be injected one time or weekly for three to five weeks.
 Some studies suggest that these injections help, although others have found no benefit.